ddJProj/ddjproj.github.io/src/content/project/enhance-1.md

 ---
 title: 'Artifact Enhancement # 1 - Software Engineering and Design'
-description: 'This listing includes a formal write-up for the following project.
-Completed for Computer Science Capstone final project in last semester before graduation.
-This is the first of three enhancement stages to satisfy the competency criteria for Software Engineering and Design.'
+description: 'This is the first of three enhancement stages to satisfy the competency criteria for Software Engineering and Design.'
 pubDate: 'July 15, 2024'
 heroImage:
   url: '/blog-placeholder-about.jpg'